 Overall, you’re looking to entice bass into a instinctive bite, and that means triggering a automatic reaction, even when they’re not hungry.

-One of our favorite tools to trigger such a reaction strike is a Zoom 022001 Brush Hog Creature Bait, 6-Inch, 8-Pack, Black & Red Glitter.
+One of our favorite tools to trigger such a reaction strike is a Zoom Brush Hog.
 Whether you rig this bad boy weedless to work heavy cover, or just rig it with a wide-gap hook and harass males protecting their nests, its irresistible action, flavor, and smell are really effective.

 Zoom Brush Hog in “Black Red”